visualitypl/docker-workshop/exercises.md

 > More about PostgresSQL URIs [https://www.postgresql.org/docs/current/static/libpq-connect.html\#AEN45527](https://www.postgresql.org/docs/current/static/libpq-connect.html#AEN45527)

-To easily
+In this scenario we don't want expose db container port to outside, but connect db to rails app inside docker network.
+Thanks to docker linking mechanism, containers can easily discover each other by using alias names.

-> More about linking containers https://docs.docker.com/engine/userguide/networking/default\_network/dockerlinks/\#connect-with-the-linking-system
+> More about linking containers [https://docs.docker.com/engine/userguide/networking/default\_network/dockerlinks/\#connect-with-the-linking-system](https://docs.docker.com/engine/userguide/networking/default_network/dockerlinks/#connect-with-the-linking-system)

 #### Your tasks:

 * Build image from existing code source
 * Run Postgresql server
-* Run blog app
+* Run blog app \(remember about necessary environment variables, binding ports and of course linking\)
+* Go to http://localhost:3000 and you should be able to add new posts

 #### **Extra task**